stonemjs/docs/src/docs/essentials/error-handler.md

 }
 ```

 The `handle` method will be automatically invoked when the matched error is thrown.
-If you need services from the container (like a logger), just inject them via the constructor — Stone.js will take care of wiring.
+If you need services from the container (like a logger), just inject them via the constructor, Stone.js will take care of wiring.

 @tab Function-based
 ### Function-based Error Handler

-This is the simplest form — just a plain function.
+This is the simplest form, just a plain function.
 Great for quick logic or when DI isn’t needed.

 ```ts
 export function myErrorHandler(error: Error, context: IncomingEvent): unknown {